johnbillion/wp-crontrol/docs/docs/php-cron-events.md

 ## How do I create a new PHP cron event?

 In the Tools → Cron Events admin panel, click on "Add New".
 In the form that appears, select "PHP cron event" and enter the schedule and next run time.
-In the "Hook code" area, enter the PHP code that should be run when your cron event is executed.
+In the "PHP Code" area, enter the PHP code that should be run when your cron event is executed.
 Don't include the PHP opening tag (`<?php`).

 ## Can I "lock" PHP cron events so that other users cannot edit them?